This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Electric Smoker Pros

 - Convenience.
 It feels like we’ve said it a million times in this post already, but electric smokers are a set it and forget it type of smoker.
-After the press of a couple of buttons, you are well on your way to delicious BBQ.
+After the press of a couple of buttons, you are well on your way to a delicious BBQ.
 No time needs to be spent managing a fire, and the cleanup process at the end is also a lot easier.

 - Unlike charcoal, electricity doesn’t emit CO2 and therefore is better for the environment (and possibly your health if you breathe in smoke a lot) than a charcoal grill.
 The lack of CO2 emission even leads some to ask whether or not you can use an electric smoker in the garage!